omnivores and consume a variety of foods in nature. In the

 little but water and shell - with all of the nutrition in the water.

-Most pet stores carry a variety of
+Most pet stores carry a

 They have a